This is the story of an idea. A simple idea: that people could pool their money and make loans to each other.

 Members around the world celebrate this special day in a number of ways.
 Some sponsor open houses, picnics, fairs, festivals and parades; others hold athletic competitions and essay or art contests for young members.
 Public gatherings with visiting dignitaries have effectively attracted media attention and public involvement, as have educational and public service events.

-As your credit union joins in this unique and exciting celebration, remember that you are joined by more than 200 million members in 101 countries who also recognize and celebrate the credit union difference!
+As your credit union joins in this unique and exciting celebration, remember that you are joined by 217 million members in 105 countries who also recognize and celebrate the credit union difference!